srp7474/jEdit-Eclipse-Interface/README.md

 ####Possible Improvements####
 Time constraints prevent me from doing work to tidy up this package.
 I am willing to assist anybody willing to step up to the plate and tie a bow around it.
-I can be reached at [!alt text](./public.email.png "email-address")
+I can be reached at public@rexcel.com

 ####Other Tools in ths Directory####